Nicotine Withdrawal Timeline: Day-by-Day

 6-12 Hours

-Now things get more noticeable.
-By the 12-hour mark, carbon monoxide levels in your blood have dropped back to normal (if you were smoking combustible cigarettes).
-Your blood oxygen levels are rising.
-Physically, your body is already healing.
+By the 12-hour mark, carbon monoxide levels in your blood have dropped back to normal if you were smoking combustible cigarettes.
+Blood oxygen levels are rising.
+Your body is already healing, but your brain is getting louder.

-The Bottom Line: The first 12 hours are uncomfortable but manageable for most people.
-Your body is already repairing itself.
-Carbon monoxide is clearing.
+The Bottom Line: The first 12 hours are uncomfortable but manageable.
+Carbon monoxide is clearing, oxygen is rising.
 The real challenge hasn’t started yet.

 12-24 Hours

-If you smoked, your risk of heart attack has already begun to decrease within these first 24 hours, according to the American Heart Association.
-Your body moves fast when you give it a chance.
+If you smoked combustible cigarettes, your risk of heart attack has already begun to decrease within these first 24 hours, according to the American Heart Association.
+Your body moves fast when you give it the opening.

 Days 2-3: The Peak

-This is it.
 This is the summit.
-If withdrawal were a mountain, days 2 and 3 would be the steep, rocky scramble before the view at the top.
+If withdrawal were a mountain, days 2 and 3 would be the steep, rocky scramble before the view.
+Push through here and everything after gets easier.

 Day 2